ZORALab/Monteur/docs/en/ci-jobs/compose/hugo/_index.md

 # {{% param "title" %}}
 {{% param "description" %}}

-The objective of distributing the recipe is simple: **to make composing Hugo website artifact in a consistent manner with minimal to no further instructions**.
+The objective of distributing the recipe is simple: **to compose Hugo website artifact in a consistent manner with minimal to no further instructions**.

 Hugo software is available at https://gohugo.io/ and you can reach their communities out at https://discourse.gohugo.io/.